 Landing Pages are Lead Generation Machines

-Not everyone is ready to buy something the first time they see it.
-Online shoppers need multiple interactions with a product before they make a purchase.
+Not everyone is ready to buy something the first time they see it, and Online shoppers need multiple interactions with a product before they make a purchase.
 Landing pages, though, are suitable for lead captures.

-Many customers are happy to fill out a form to get more information, a free sample, or some other freebie.
+Many customers are happy to fill out a form to get more information, a free sample, or another freebie.

 Effective businesses collect email addresses in an email list and re-target those customers with ads after a certain period.
 Once shoppers see the product or offer again, they’ll feel more comfortable making a purchase.